2 arrested, including father, after boy's 2018 death on Broad Street Line

 The father is now facing manslaughter, among several others charges.

-Another man, Jahras Edwards, was with Aden when he died.
-He was just arrested Thursday night and will likely face murder charges.
+Family friend, Jahras Edwards, was with Aden when he died.
+He was just arrested Thursday night and is facing murder charges.

+Philadelphia District Attorney Larry Krasner says both are responsible for Aiden Devlin's death.

+Krasner's office says both adults "put the little boy to work for their benefit."
+Aden died while working on the job.